vhuynen/GCP-Retreive-Offline-Refresh-Token/README.md

 - Step 4 `Summary` click on the button `BACK TO DASHBOARD`

 At this step, you have activated Gmail API on your Google Cloud Platform, created an application and defined a **consent screen** for that clients authorize your application to use their credentials on behalf of themselves.

 Now that your consent screen has been configured for your application, you can resume you settings by going to menu : `APIs & Services` >> `Credentials`

-Then click on the button : `+ CREATE CREDENTIALS` and go to sub-menu `OAuth client ID` On the screen `Create OAuth client ID` fill the choose list `Application type` with the value `Web application` Click on button `+ ADD URI` on the section `Authorized redirect URIs` and add the value `https://developers.google.com/oauthplayground`
+Then click on the button : `+ CREATE CREDENTIALS` and go to sub-menu `OAuth client ID`

+On the screen `Create OAuth client ID` fill the choose list `Application type` with the value `Web application`

+Click on button `+ ADD URI` and at the section `Authorized redirect URIs` adding the value `https://developers.google.com/oauthplayground`

  [df1]: <https://console.cloud.google.com/>